 Each individual purchasing a license or applying for a draw hunt must have a NMDGF account with a customer identification number (CIN).
 Accounts can be accessed and created online: https://onlinesales.wildlife.state.nm.us or by telephone at 1-888-248-6866.
+If any issues are encountered, please contact NMDGF.
 DO NOT create a duplicate account.
 Licenses, tags, stamps and validations are available online, by telephone and in person at NMDGF offices and local vendors.
-Information and requirements for the Habitat Stamp and Habitat
+Information and requirements for the Habitat Stamp and Habitat Management and

-Management and Access Validation (HMAV) are described on pages 9-10.
-Please note, before March 25, Game-Hunting Licenses and stamps for the 2024-25 season can be purchased through the draw application process.
+Access Validation (HMAV) are described on page 10.
+Please note, before March 24, Game-Hunting Licenses and stamps for the 2025-26 season can be purchased through the draw application process.
 Restrictions may apply for online big-game license purchases.
 Licenses and permits can be printed on standard paper in the customer's account if the physical tag is chosen, but all big-game and turkey hunters must also obtain a carcass tag(s) from NMDGF or a license vendor prior to hunting, unless the E-Tag option was chosen.
 Draw permits may not be printed until the appropriate OTC license(s) is purchased.